 Layouts, alerts and more

 Once you have the basics of OBS and XSplit down, you can start customizing your stream with layouts and custom alerts.
-Two popular toolsets for enhancing the look and feel of your stream are StreamLabs and StreamElements.
+There's a brace of popular toolsets for enhancing the look and feel of your stream are StreamLabs and StreamElements.

 StreamLabs offers a variety of customizable widgets, such as an Alert Box that shows on-screen notifications when viewers do things such as subscribe to your channel or make a donation.
 You can also use StreamLabs to set up Bots that help moderate your chat room.

-StreamElements is an all-in one, browser-based solution that lets you design entire layouts (or pick from a variety of pre-made ones) complete with widgets, animations and more.
+StreamElements is an all-in-one, browser-based tool that lets you design entire layouts (or pick from a variety of pre-made ones) complete with widgets, animations and more.
 Once you've created a theme, you can easily bring it to OBS or XSplit with a simple browser code.

 How to stream to Twitch from PS4 and Xbox One